U :Dessert Story

 While prototyping, I maintained a UI kit in order to document UI elements and patterns for future reference.

-Work with developers to identify any technical limitations
+Work with developers to launch the website

-Gain usability feedback on a high-fidelity prototype
+Gain usability feedback

 Continue organizing design deliverables for handoff